-Table 4 presents the coefficients and p-values obtained in modelling respondents' knowledge about the concepts of CSR and CE.
+Table 4 presents the coefficients and p-values obtained in modeling respondents' knowledge about the concepts of CSR and CE.
 The models were built preserving only the significant terms.
-As can be seen, consumers who have the slightest knowledge about CSR and CE live in Brazil, are older and have a lower level of education.
+As can be seen, consumers who have the slightest knowledge about CSR and CE live in Brazil, are older, and have a lower level of education.

 Figure 2 presents graphs of two-factor interactions showing the effect of Country, Age, and Schooling on Knowledge about CSR, while Figure 3 presents the effect of the same factors on Knowledge about CE.
 These graphs were drawn, keeping the other explanatory variables (which do not appear in the graphs) at their average levels.
 Clearly, on average, older people with a lower level of schooling have less knowledge.
 Such findings are not surprising, as there is prior evidence that the level of education increases knowledge and that young people tend to be more aware of sustainable issues.
 Patak et al. (2021) identified that consumers with a tertiary level were more influenced by environmental concerns than other factors in their purchase intention of green chemicals.
 In a study with young adults, Korsunova et al. (2021) found that the respondents were relatively knowledgeable about CE meaning.
-Oe &Yamaoka (2022)

-identified that young consumers were more interested in and focused on cosmetic companies' ethical aspects and CSR strategy.
+Oe &Yamaoka (2022) identified that young consumers were more interested in and focused on cosmetic companies' ethical aspects and CSR strategy.

 Regarding knowledge of CSR and CE concepts, the average value in Brazil is 0.37 and, in Italy, 0.57.
-Considering the scale used (0 to 1), it can be concluded that in both countries, there is still ample opportunity to disseminate socio-environmental concepts as those covered by CSR and CE.
+Considering the scale used (0 to 1), it can be concluded that in both countries, there is still ample opportunity to disseminate socio-environmental concepts such as those covered by CSR and CE.
 A possible explanation for the knowledge of Italian consumers to be higher lies in the fact that Italy has regulations on mandatory nonfinancial disclosure (Balluchi et al., 2020; Mion & Adaui, 2019).
 In this sense, companies disclosing sustainability reporting practices can increase consumers' knowledge about these issues.
-Similarly, CE is a priority and part of the European Union industrial strategy, in which Italy is part of the most advanced countries in pursuing operations according to CE principles (Mazur-Wierzbicka, 2021).
+In Italy, the government has a regulatory and active role, and the country's business system requires companies to receive some legitimacy from their stakeholders (Boesso et al., 2022).
+Additionally, CE is a priority and part of the European Union's industrial strategy, in which Italy is part of the most advanced countries in pursuing operations according to CE principles (Mazur-Wierzbicka, 2021).